 Diagram showing how transmission rays are propagated in an Arnold render

 Specular Ray Sampling and Transmission Noise

 While it is normally a straightforward matter to determine whether it is a specular reflection or transmission causing the noise, we need to confirm that specular rays are responsible for a given type of noise: If you've rendered AOV's you can check the indirect diffuse AOV; if noise is present in this AOV only, you can be quite certain this ray type is responsible.
 Also, you can switch the GI_specular_samples and GI_transmission_samples and specular_ray_depth types to zero in the Arnold render settings.
 Again, this essentially turns off specular rays.
 If the specular rays are responsible, the noise will disappear with this test.
 If the specular component disappears but the noise is still there, specular rays are not responsible.

 This value controls the number of lighting samples (direct and indirect) that will be taken to estimate lighting within a radius of the point being shaded to compute sub-surface scattering.
 Higher values produce a cleaner solution but will take longer to render.

-Some additional noise in indirect specular and Diffuse GI originating from an object with SSS is expected, in particular, if the Diffuse samples setting is set lower than the SSS samples setting.
+Some additional noise in indirect specular and Diffuse GI originating from an object with SSS is expected, in particular, if diffuse samples is set lower than the SSS samples setting.
 To combat this type of noise you can try using higher Camera settings and lower Specular, Diffuse and SSS sampling rates or increase the Diffuse/ Specular samples.
-Increasing the SSS samples will only make the subsurface effect have less noise in camera, specular reflection and transmission rays.
+Increasing the SSS samples will only make the subsurface effect have less noise in-camera, specular reflection, and transmission rays.